jnduli/blog_jnduli.co.ke/content/drafts/setting_up_guix_os_for_genenetwork.md

 pytest -k unit_tests # succeeds after this pytest # still fails
 FLASK_DEBUG=1 FLASK_APP="main.py" flask run --port=8080 # works

+# gn-auth set up is a bit different from the above
+# the README is clear in this case
+# just make sure you have genenetwork2 and genetwork3 installed in the profile
 ```

 mysql set up
 ```
 sudo mysqld_safe --user root --datadir=/home/rookie/gn_data/mariadb/db_test
 ```